Mars24 Sunclock — Time on Mars

 Mars Lander Missions

-Following is a list of lander missions that have reached Mars and a few others that are planned, as well as a few notes about each:
+Following is a list of lander missions that have reached Mars — successfully or otherwise — and a few others that are planned, as well as a few notes about each:

 Mars Science Laboratory / Curiosity:

-Mars 2020: NASA rover project announced in July 2016 and intended for launch in summer 2020 with landing in February 2021, using a design similar to that of MSL Curiosity but with different science payload.
-A mission name is yet to be announced.
+NASA rover project announced in July 2016 and intended for launch in summer 2020 with landing in February 2021, using a design similar to that of MSL Curiosity but with different science payload.
 It was announced in November 2018 that the landing site would be in Jezero Crater.
 Mission navigation documentation dated August 2019 indicates a planned landing site at 77.43°E 18.67°N.

-China 2020 (HX-1): Combined rover and orbiter project announced in August 2016 and intended for launch in summer 2020, with orbital insertion in February 2021 and rover landing in April 2021.
-A mission name and landing site have not been announced.
-Candidate landing areas in Chryse Planitia and in Isidis Planitia have been reported.
+China's 2020 combined small rover and orbiter project, announced in August 2016 and intended for launch in summer 2020, with orbital insertion in February 2021 and rover landing in April 2021.
+As of September 2019, two candidate landing sites in or near Utopia Planitia were being considered.

 Past Successful Landers

-PHX = Mars Phoenix: NASA Mars Scout probe that landed May 25, 2008 at 234.25°E 68.22°N in the Vastitas Borealis.
-Nominal mission period was to extend into late October 2008, after which the change of seasons at this latitude was expected to result in the lander no longer receiving enough sunlight for its solar panels to provide power.
+NASA Mars Scout probe that landed May 25, 2008 at 234.25°E 68.22°N in the Vastitas Borealis.
+Nominal mission period was to extend into late October 2008, at which time the change of seasons at this latitude was expected to result in the lander no longer receiving enough sunlight for its solar panels to provide power.
 The last communication from the lander was received on mission Sol 156 (Nov.
 2, 2008).
 Imagery later obtained by orbiters suggested that the weight of ice accumulated during the subsequent northern Mars winter had broken off the lander's solar panels.

 The following missions either crashed during descent, or were unable to communicate following landing.

-M2 = Mars 2 Lander: Soviet Union probe that crashed Nov.
-27, 1971 at about 47°E -45°N in Hellas Planitia.
+Soviet Union probe that crashed during descent Nov.
+27, 1971, at about 47°E -45°N in Hellas Planitia.
 It was probably damaged by descent during a global dust storm.
 Its companion orbiter operated for several months.

-M3 = Mars 3 Lander: Soviet Union probe that landed Dec.
-2, 1971 at about 202°E -45°N in Ptolemaeus Crater in Terra Sirenum.
+Soviet Union probe that landed Dec.
+2, 1971, at about 202°E -45°N in Ptolemaeus Crater in Terra Sirenum.
 This was the first landing attempt with any degree of success.
 The lander began transmitting a test image on landing, but fell silent after about 20 sec and no further communication was received.
 The lander may have been damaged by descent during a global dust storm, or the dust storm may have caused a corona discharge.
 The companion Mars 3 Orbiter operated for several months.

-M6 = Mars 6: Soviet Union probe that crashed Mar.
-12, 1974 at about 19.42°W -23.90°N near Samara Valles.
+Soviet Union probe that crashed during descent Mar.
+12, 1974, at about 19.42°W -23.90°N near Samara Valles.
 A few minutes of unreadable descent data were transmitted, but transmissions ceased in "direct proximity to the surface".
 The associated Mars 7 lander, scheduled to land three days earlier, failed to descend to the Mars surface due to retrorocket failure.

-MPL = Mars Polar Lander: NASA probe that crashed Dec.
-3, 1999 at about 195.3°W -76.1°N in the Planum Australae.
+NASA probe that crashed during descent Dec.
+3, 1999, at about 195.3°W -76.1°N in the Planum Australae.
 Failure is believed due to premature descent engine shutdown.
-MPL also carried two small "Deep Space 2" microprobes to be dropped during descent and which presumably impacted about 60 km away at about 196.5°W -75.0°N.
+MPL also carried two small "Deep Space 2" microprobes to be deployed during descent and which presumably impacted about 60 km away at about 196.5°W -75.0°N.

-BEA = Beagle 2: ESA/British Mars Express probe deployed by the Mars Express Orbiter on Dec.
+ESA/British Mars Express probe deployed by the Mars Express Orbiter on Dec.
 25, 2003 for landing at 269.5°W 11.6°N in Isidis Planitia.
 Communication with Beagle 2 was not re-established after it separated from the orbiter.
 It was announced in January 2015 that the probe had been found about 5 km from its target landing site, apparently intact, but the impact of landing presumably prevented it from fully deploying.
-The Mars Express Orbiter was still in operation in 2019.
+The Mars Express Orbiter was still in operation as of spring 2020.